Virginia Tech's Dax Hollifield on UNC: 'They don't like me. I'm not a big fan of them'

 Hollifield said that in Pry and Marve’s defensive system, proper stance and pad level is something that has been emphasized more, as is avoiding blocks instead of taking them on.
 That has allowed him to be quicker to the ball.

-“You’re more playing on edges.
-Not taking on blockers,” said Hollifield.
+“You’re more playing on edges, not taking on blockers,” said Hollifield.
 “In years past, I would really try to use my hands, my body to get around people.
-But not I don’t need to mess with them.
+But now I don’t need to mess with them.
 Just clear my hips and go make plays.”

-This year, Hollifield is off to the best statistical start in his career, having amassed 30 tackles through the team’s first four games.
+This year, Hollifield is off to the best statistical start of his career, having amassed 30 tackles through the team’s first four games.

 “I think he’s playing his best football right now,” said Pry.
 “And he’s leading the defense and doing some good things out there.”